➀ Focus on Organization

 Don’t fall into this rut.

-The point is that you limit your working hours each day and have the ability to mentally prepare yourself for the next day.
+The point is that you limit your working hours each day so that you can get enough sleep and have the ability to prepare yourself for the next day mentally.

 ➆ Stay Active